ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--
 - How much money will you get each month:
-	- It will typically be the same as the standard or the amount that is allowable and I can afford without pressure.
+	- It will typically be the same as the standard or the appropriate amount that I can afford without pressure.
 	- If you want more, I can apply for some funding but you will need to do some work for the funding.
 - How much effort of mine will you get to guide you:
 	- It mainly depends on how much effort you put in.